Top 9 Best Glitch & Stutter Pedals 2023

 • Sample/Bonus

-The resolution of the sound or sample rate can be set using the โ€œSampleโ€ knob.
-You can select a higher sample rate by moving the knob to the left.ย However, if the requirement is to generate a more degraded sound, moving the Sample control to the far left will deliver that result effectively.
-When the knob is rotated while pressing the โ€œSelectโ€ button, a โ€œBonusโ€ parameter is activated, which controls different aspects of the selected mode.
+The resolution of the sound or sample rate can be set using the “Sample” knob.
+You can select a higher sample rate by moving the knob to the left.
+However, if the requirement is to generate a more degraded sound, moving the Sample control to the far left will deliver that result effectively.

 • Code & Tweak

-The โ€œCodeโ€ knob can set parameters like speed, gain/distortion, and sample clock direction depending on which mode the pedal is currently in.ย The โ€œTweakโ€ knob also works similarly and controls different aspects of the set mode.
+The “Code” knob can set parameters like speed, gain/distortion, and sample clock direction depending on which mode the pedal is currently in.
+The “Tweak” knob also works similarly and controls different aspects of the set mode.
 It can adjust variables like depth, cutoff frequencies, and buffer length in various modes.

 • Mix/Volume

-The โ€œMixโ€ control is much like a kill-dry switch in that you can decide how much of a wet or dry signal needs to be generated.ย When turned fully to the right, the dry signal is completely lost.
-When paired with the Select button, the โ€œVolumeโ€ alternate function is activated so the levels of the wet and dry signals can be controlled.
+The “Mix” control is much like a kill-dry switch in that you can decide how much of a wet or dry signal needs to be generated.
+When turned fully to the right, the dry signal is completely lost.
+When paired with the Select button, the “Volume” alternate function is activated so the levels of the wet and dry signals can be controlled.

 • Effects Modes: Stretch & Cube

-In the โ€œStretchโ€ mode, the incoming signal is pushed through a buffer and then played back.
-Youโ€™ll need to adjust the Code and Tweak knobs to get the maximum out of the mode.ย The playback clock and buffer length can be set using these knobs, where the speed can be set between +1 & -1.
-In addition, the Bonus knob can be used to create some trippy delay sounds.ย The โ€œCubeโ€ mode sounds a bit more normal.
-However, there are a lot of advanced calculations happening in this mode.ย The gain and mix of the effect can be set using the Code knob.
-Thereโ€™s also a low-pass filter that helps shape the tone.
+In addition, the Bonus knob can be used to create some trippy delay sounds.
+The “Cube” mode sounds a bit more normal.
+However, there are a lot of advanced calculations happening in this mode.
+The gain and mix of the effect can be set using the Code knob.
+There’s also a low-pass filter that helps shape the tone.

 • Effects Modes: Ring & Freq

-If youโ€™re a fan of ring modulation, the โ€œRingโ€ mode is where you need to be.
-This setting combines a sampler and a low-frequency oscillator with a ring modulator.ย The Hold and Tweak controls help set the speed and depth, respectively.
+If you’re a fan of ring modulation, the “Ring” mode is where you need to be.
+This setting combines a sampler and a low-frequency oscillator with a ring modulator.
+The Hold and Tweak controls help set the speed and depth, respectively.
 Further equalizing in sound can be done using the Bonus knob.
-In the โ€œFreqโ€ mode, the input signalโ€™s frequency can be changed by a fixed amount.ย Youโ€™ll also notice a change in the Pitch.
-However, the intervals or gaps between the notes are not maintained.ย The amount of shift in the frequency and the amount of signal fed through for frequency shifting can be varied using the control knobs on board.
+In the “Freq” mode, the input signal’s frequency can be changed by a fixed amount.

 Pros:

 Very few pedals around can do what the Syntax Error does.
 In one, you get some stutter-based effects, ring modulation, tremolo emulations, low-pass filtering, gain control, speed and depth adjustments, and much more.
-If youโ€™re into experimentation, youโ€™ll never get tired of the Syntax Error.
+If you’re into experimentation, you’ll never get tired of the Syntax Error.

 Cons:

 Pedals of this category are somewhat of an acquired taste.
-Some of the more traditional guitar players would likely stick to conventional methods of expressing themselves through their instruments usingย effects like distortions, delays, flangers, tremolos, and the like.
+Some of the more traditional guitar players would likely stick to conventional methods of expressing themselves through their instruments using effects like distortions, delays, flangers, tremolos, and the like.

 8. Hologram Infinite Jets